taynarafreita/taynarafreita/README.md

 - 👩 I’m a Software Engineer from Brazil.

-- 🌱 I’m currently learning Python, HTML, CSS and JavaScript.
+- 🌱 I’m currently learning Python, HTML, CSS, JavaScript and TypeScript.

 - 💬 Ask me about anything.